-The book Management Skills (John Wiley) named McKenna among the leading thinkers in the field of management together with Peter Drucker and Warren Bennis; and in 2008, In The Company of Leaders included his work amongst notable
+The book Management Skills (John Wiley) named McKenna among the leading thinkers in the field of management together with Warren Bennis; and in 2008, In The Company of Leaders included his work amongst notable

-McKenna's published articles have appeared in over 50 leading professional journals, newsletters, and online sources; and his work has been featured in Fast Company, Business Week, Forbes, The Globe and Mail, The Economist, Investors Business Daily, The Financial Times, and he is a regular columnist for Of Counsel: The Legal Practice and Management Report and writes a regular column for the Legal Executive Institute.
+McKenna's published articles have appeared in over 50 leading professional journals, newsletters, and online sources; and his work has been featured in Fast Company, Harvard Business Review, Forbes, Business Week, The Globe and Mail, The Economist, Investors Business Daily, The Financial Times.
+He currently serves as Contributing Editor for Of Counsel: The Legal Practice and Management Report and writes a regular column for the Legal Executive Institute.

 McKenna has lectured on professional service management and marketing for the Canadian, American and International Bar Associations; the Canadian Tax Foundation, the International Union of Lawyers, the Institute For Law Firm Management, The Institute For International Research, the Society for Marketing Professional Services, Centaur Conferences Europe and the Financial Times Of London.
 He is a frequently requested speaker, having appeared in London, Geneva, Vienna, Munich, Marrakech, Istanbul, Singapore, Hong Kong, New York, Boston, Chicago, San Francisco, and Toronto for notable professional conferences and symposiums.

 McKenna did his MBA graduate work at the Canadian School of Management, is among the first alumni at Harvards Leadership in Professional Service Firms program.